btorresgil/docker-splunk-panw-demo/README.md

 ## Information

 A docker image containing Splunk that runs the latest Palo Alto Networks Splunk app.
 The image also containes Splunk EventGen App to generate data.
 The EventGen is on by default.
-To disable it, disable the `eventgen` app in splunk.
+To disable it, disable the `SA_Eventgen` app in splunk.

 ## Install or Upgrade